 Urban Manufacturing Alliance

-Formed in 2011, the Urban Manufacturing Alliance (UMA) is a national collaborative of non-profit, for-profit and governmental stakeholders across major US cities, working together to grow manufacturing businesses, create living wage jobs and catalyze sustainable localized economies.
+Formed in 2011, the Urban Manufacturing Alliance (UMA) is a national collaborative of non-profit, educational, and governmental stakeholders across major US cities, working together to grow manufacturing businesses, create living wage jobs and catalyze sustainable localized economies.

 UMA supporters provide funding and resources for UMA Regional Initiatives, development of Toolkits, communication programs and platforms, and advocacy and policy efforts.